jaclx5/5-min-ds/_posts/2023-12-01-sequence_alignments_3.md

 $$(3 \times 3) + (0 \times -1) + (3 \times -2) = 3$$

-Note that usually it is practically impossible to manually verify if a specific solution is the optimal one or not.
-The only point I am making here is that, with this counter-example, I can prove that the greedy approach some times fails.
+Of course it is impossible, for all but the shortest alignments, to manually verify if a specific solution is the optimal one or not.
+The point I am making here is that, with this simple counter-example, I can prove that the greedy approach some times fails.

 At least in the sequence alignment world, greed doesn't pay of.